Olin G. Lathrop

 - Distributed devices on a CAN bus.
 Developed EmCan, a protocol layer above

 CAN that provides common infrastructure for many individual sensors,

 - Small wearable tags that receive data from fixed stations via

 ultrasound.
 Included designing low power ultrasound front end

 amplifier and receiver (35 µA at 3 V with >1000 gain at 40

 - Rechargeable battery management.

-pedal cadence, pedal torque, and speed during a bicycle ride.
+and other parameter during a bicycle ride.
+Live telemetry from

-- High accuracy analog circuits for measuring micrometer deflections
+- High accuracy analog circuit for measuring micrometer deflections

 of LVDT probes.